Understanding The Power of Money and Resources

 What Is Wealth?

-It is essential to research the origin of the word “wealth.”
-Power, riches, strength, substance, plenty, and might define it.
+It is important to research the origin of the word wealth.
+Overall, it is defined as power, riches, strength, substance, plenty, and might.

-According to the Merriam-Webster dictionary, wealth is abundant material possessions and resources.
-It includes all property with a monetary or exchangeable value and all material objects with economic utility.
+According to the Merriam-Webster dictionary.
+Wealth is the abundance of valuable material possessions and resources.
+It is all property that has a monetary value or an exchangeable value.
+It is all material objects that have economic utility.

-Webster’s Revised Unabridged Dictionary defines wealth as wealth, welfare, prosperity, and sound.
-Large possessions are an abundance of items of human desire, especially worldly estate, affluence, luxury, and riches.
+Webster’s Revised Unabridged Dictionary defines wealth as weal; welfare; prosperity; and good.
+Large possessions are a close abundance of things that are items of human desire.
+Esp., the plenty of worldly estate; affluence; opulence; and riches.

-Jesus viewed wealth as a gift from God to use in His service (Matthew 25:14-30).
+Jesus saw wealth as a gift from God to be used in His service (Matthew 25:14-30).

-The scriptures show that God’s people met many types of wealth.
+Throughout the scriptures, men and women of God encountered a wealth of diverse kinds.
 Wealth comes in many forms.
 Whether in reputation, authority, intellect, physical attraction, physical strength, military might, or finances.
-With each comes significant dividends and opportunities to serve the Kingdom of God.
+With each comes significant dividends and opportunities to serve the kingdom of God.

-- God’s original purpose and plan is to extend His heavenly Kingdom to Earth.
+- The original purpose and plan of God was to extend His heavenly kingdom to earth.

-In a kingdom civilization, if a kingdom is wealthy and has a colony, then the colony reflects the nature of that Kingdom.
+In a kingdom civilization, if a kingdom is wealthy and it has a colony.
+Then the colony is to reflect the nature of that Kingdom.

-If your thinking is correct, your life will be good.
-If you allow the Kingdom of God to influence the territory of your mind, then your mind will begin to reflect the territory of that Kingdom Kingdom.
+If you’re thinking is wrong, then your life is going to be wrong.
+If you allow the kingdom of God to influence the territory of your mind.
+Then your mind will begin to reflect the territory of that Kingdom.

-In the same way, Europe influenced North America’s territory at the beginning of Western civilization.
+In the same way, Europe influenced the territory of North America.
+In the beginning of Western civilization.

-Wealth is a part of heaven’s culture, and poverty is a foreign experience.
-There is no depression, oppression, or poverty in heaven.
+Wealth is a part of the culture of heaven.
+Poverty is a foreign experience.
+In heaven there is no depression, oppression, or poverty.

 - Wealth in a Kingdom is the private property of the King.

-I don’t care how often they write your name on the deed.
-If you die, it will no longer be yours.
+I don’t care how many times your name is written on the deed.
+If you die it will no longer be yours.

-- A culture clash that trains us to think about ownership.
+- A culture clash that trains us to think ownership.

-Both concepts are anti-kingdom.
-We inhabit physical bodies as spiritual beings.
-We, as earthlings, have trapped ourselves in a system.
-That leads us to the belief that we own things, and that belief system keeps more stuff from us.
+We are spiritual beings having an earthly experience.
+We as earthlings have trapped ourselves in a system.
+That leads us to the belief that we own things, and that belief system is keeping more things from us.

-- The Kingdom empowers its citizens to use its wealth for God’s purposes in our creative spaces.
+- The Kingdom gives its wealth to its citizens to do God’s purposes in the creative spaces we’ve been given.

-Anything God gives you is to accomplish His purpose in your territory.
-God provides us with the ability or skill to gain wealth so that He may make His covenant on Earth.
+Anything God gives you is to do His purpose in your territory.
+It is God who gives us the ability or skill to get wealth.
+So that He may accomplish His covenant on the earth.

 He gives based on our ability to manage.
-The Kingdom has no limit on wealth.
-So, if there is any scarcity in our lives, it isn’t because of God but because of us.
-God doesn’t determine what you get from His Kingdom; you do.
+The kingdom has no limit on wealth.
+So, if there is any scarcity in our lives it isn’t because of God.
+It is because of us.
+God doesn’t determine what you get from His Kingdom you do.

-Then God leaves and watches from His throne how we manage all He has delegated to us on Earth.
+Then God leaves and watches from His throne how we manage and manage all that He has delegated to us on Earth.

-Whatever we mismanage, God drives us out of.
-“So, the Lord God expelled them from the Garden of Eden.
-He instructed them to cultivate the soil from which they had originated.”
+Whatever we mis manage God drives us out of.
+“So, the Lord God sent them out of the Garden of Eden and made them cultivate the soil from which they had been formed.”
 Genesis 3:23

 Put Your Money to Work.

-We should work for a purpose, not money.
-If you find your purpose, money will find you.
-You are still working for money if you are not doing it for your purposes.
+We are supposed to work for purpose not money.
+If you find your purpose money will find you.
+If you are not in your purpose, then you are still working for money.

 Purpose attracts prosperity for its fulfillment.
 Money is an idea.
 Money is energy.
-It needs a formal presence.
+It doesn’t technically exist.
 But it does.

-We chase our life ambitions with determination and drive.
-Wealth possesses an inherent allure when viewed with a rational mindset.
-Napoleon Hill said it best when he said we should think and grow rich.
+We are supposed to work for our life purposes.
+If you’re thinking correctly wealth is attractive.
+Napoleon Hill said it best when he said we are to think and grow rich.
 Not work and grow rich.

 That’s why Solomon never asked God for wealth.
 Solomon asked for mental things.
 He asked for wisdom, knowledge, and understanding.
-He thought they would make money for him once he had them in his mind.
+His thinking was once I had them in my mind, they would make money for me.
 (1 Kings 3 NIV)

 Kingdom Accounting

-We must transform our thinking to believe that God always owns everything.
-Even when we give God a tithe, God still owns the rest.
-He watches how we manage the rest.
+We must transform our thinking to God owning everything all the time.
+When we give God a tithe.
+God still owns the rest.
+He watches how we all manage the rest.

-In the Kingdom of the Kingdom, management is the highest work.
-Christ gives us the secret to God’s calling us good.
+In the kingdom management is the highest work.
+Christ gives us the secret to God calling us good.

-God blesses good people and sound money management.
-God ties it to how we manage our thinking and manage our money.
+God blesses good people and good money management.
+God ties it to how we manage our thinking and manage money.

-The scarce thing is that with money if you hoard it, it will take wings and run from you.
+The scarce thing is with money if you hoard it takes wings and will run from you.

 God Honors Faithful People.

-You can only be faithful when you know you are doing something for someone else.
-Faithfulness is a concept of a good steward.
-It implies you are accountable to someone in Jesus’ name.
+You can only be faithful when you are aware you are doing something for someone else.
+Faithfulness is a concept of a good Stewart.
+It implies you are accountable to someone in the name of Jesus.

 In the Parable to the One, He called wicked.
 He is explaining the mentality of the one.
 What the person was thinking.
 It wasn’t that the person’s money couldn’t grow and multiply.